 In the State of Florida, a felony crime is recognized as a serious offense that could result in severe consequences such as spending a lifetime in prison or even receiving the death penalty.
+If you are such charges you should immediately contact a Sarasota criminal defense lawyer.
 Depending on the case’s circumstances and details, a felony crime could be classed as a life, capital, first-degree, second-degree, or a third-degree felony.

 - Capital felony – The most serious crime is committing a capital felony, and it is punishable by the death penalty in Florida, as outlined in Florida Statute 775.082 and Florida Statute 775.083.
 A capital felony is usually charged in the case of first-degree murder.

 - Life felony – In the case of a life felony conviction, it can result in a life sentence in prison and receiving a fine of up to $15,000.

 - First-degree felony – In the case of a first-degree felony, it can result in up to thirty years in prison and receiving a fine of up to $10,000

 - Second-degree felony – In the case of a second-degree felony, it can result in up to fifteen years in prison and receiving a fine of up to $10,000.